 University of Hawai`i Manoa Writing Mentors Program

+Writing Fellows is a peer tutoring/writing across the curriculum initiative.
+Writing Fellows are undergraduate students assigned to a course to provide feedback to students on first drafts of writing assignments.
 Each year, Iowa employs some thirty undergraduates to teach as Honors Writing Fellows.
 The Fellows assist with courses in a variety of fields, enabling the faculty instructors to emphasize writing as a way to learn the field.
 The program improves student writing and learning, while enabling faculty to accomplish more with their courses.
 It also benefits the Fellows themselves, who love the training, the teaching, and the related opportunities.
-View a Detailed Program Description

 Known as “Classroom-based Writing Mentors,” Pacific’s writing fellows are juniors, seniors, and graduate students who receive an hourly wage and put in 40 to 50 hours a semester.
 Instructors of writing-intensive courses select their own writing mentors, and the writing program hires, trains, and funds them.
 There is a beginning-of-semester training for all mentors, and a handful of workshops each year.
 Typically, this is strictly a peer-tutor model, though certain instructors have recently found success with utilizing undergraduate writing mentors in their graduate seminars.
-For more information, contact the Director of University Writing Programs, Dr. Mike Peterson (email@example.com).
+For more information, contact the Director of University Writing Programs, Eileen Kogl Camfield (email@example.com).

 University of Wisconsin at Madison Writing Fellows Program